Working Group Chair: Kelli Stone

 Jonathan is leading the Habitat Management committee for the working group.
 He is a Wildlife Biologist with the U.S. Fish & Wildlife Service – Coastal Program and is stationed at Laguna Atascosa National Wildlife Refuge.
 Additionally, Jonathan serves as the Chairperson of the Laguna Madre Initiative Team and the data compiler for the annual Lower Laguna Madre colonial waterbird census.
 Jonathan has spent a majority of his career serving on research committees assessing habitat management techniques for Tamaulipan thornscrub and coastal prairie restoration in south Texas.
 Many of these techniques have been applied to native shrub restoration efforts on several islands in the Lower Laguna Madre.
 Email Jonathan.

-Members: Javier Banda, David Newstead, Ann Paul, Victoria Vazquez, Woody Woodrow
+Members: Javier Banda, Trey Barron, Rafael Rodriguez Mesa, Salvador Narvaez, David Newstead, Ann Paul, Victoria Vazquez, Bill Vermillion, Woody Woodrow, Ricardo Zambrano

 Research and Monitoring: Samantha Collins